Stenke/Less-Fake-More-Good-News-Classification/README.md

 3. What aglorithm(s) best balance computational costs and accuracy?

 # Methods
 Text data was initially explored with visualizations showing differences in real versus fake text data.
 Around 50 rows were removed due to NaN values leaving us with 2050 rows of text.
-Data was then processed through various NLP techniques including stopword removal, tokenization, vectorization using TF-IDF.
-There is a class imbalnced of 2/3 'fake' and 1/3 'real'.
+Data was then processed through various NLP techniques including stopword removal, tokenization, and vectorization using TF-IDF.
+There is a class imbalance of 2/3 'fake' to 1/3 'real'.
 Initially, this imbalance was left as is.
 Later, SMOTE was explored though without any overall improvements.
 There was a similar experience with dimensionality reduction using TruncatedSVD.

 Analysis of frequency distributions:
 <img src="https://github.com/Stenke/Less-Fake-More-Good-News-Classification/blob/main/Images/real-fake-top-words.png" width="1200" length="2000"/>